dmyersturnbull/suretime/README.md

 You can map between zone names and find your local IANA zone.
 Timezone-resolved datetimes and intervals know both real and calendar times, correctly representing the ground truth even if a timezone shift occurs between events – such as from a daylight savings change or user boarding a flight.
+Note that there is no 1-1 mapping between Windows and IANA timezones.
+There are several other limitations and [known issues](https://github.com/dmyersturnbull/suretime/issues).

 To install: `pip install suretime`.
-For platform independence, also install `tzdata==2020.5`.
+For platform independence, also install `tzdata==2021.1`.
 A few examples:

 ```python